Candiac line

 Candiac (also designated line 14, formerly known as Delson–Candiac) is a commuter rail service in Greater Montreal, Quebec.
-It is operated by Exo, the organization that operates the commuter rail network across this region.
+It is operated by Exo, the organization that operates the commuter rail network in Greater Montreal.

 The Candiac line was originally operated by the Canadian Pacific Railway (CPR) as part of its South-Eastern railway line between Windsor Station and Farnham from 1887 until 1980.
 The former AMT resumed passenger service on this line in 2001, while Exo assumed current service on June 1, 2017.

 There are nine inbound and nine outbound trains each weekday.

 Overview

 This line links the Lucien-L'Allier station in downtown Montreal with Candiac, on Montreal's South Shore.

 The line offers nine departures every weekday towards Montreal and nine return trips to Candiac every weekday.
 Most departures are during rush hour, but three are offered during off-peak hours in each direction.

 History

 AMT service

 The former Agence Métropolitaine de Transport (AMT) started service on this line on September 4, 2001, with two round trips every day.
 One trainset was used for both departures.
 In September 2003, service was increased to four round trips per day and a second trainset was used.
 Service was extended to Candiac in 2005, at which point the line was renamed as the Delson-Candiac line.
 In 2009, two additional departures were added in each direction with leased trainsets being used until new locomotives and rolling stock is received.

 Service on the line was suspended from February 17 to March 9, 2006, after the derailment of six Canadian Pacific freight cars on February 17.
 The freight cars derailed on the Saint-Laurent Railway Bridge used by the train service.
 This was one of the longest disruptions in train service for the AMT.
 High winds were a factor in that derailment.
 In September 2013, CP banned AMT's multilevel coaches from the bridge during high wind conditions (85 km/h or more), deeming them potentially unstable in such conditions.
 After that AMT has used only its single-level 700 series coaches on this line, but has now returned to the Multilevel 3000 series coaches after the 700 series was retired.

 The line was renamed on July 1, 2010, from "Delson-Candiac" to simply "Candiac" to standardize formatting across the network.

 On January 16, 2017, a new station named Du Canal was opened on Saint-Joseph Boulevard in Lachine.
 This project was part of MTQ's mitigation measures for the reconstruction of the Turcot Interchange.